DaSmelterSaif/campus-management-sys-backend/README.md

 - /getallbookings (GET)
 - /getallmaintenance (GET)

+## Disclaimer

+- All the classes written in the com.example.campussysbackend package (except for the CampussysbackendApp class) were not entirely written by me.
+The members who helped build it do not care for credit, and thus, their names has not been listed.
+- Generative AI may have been used to generate the code partially (to meet project's tight deadlines).

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPLv3).